Are you a New Jersey resident, business owner or local government official recovering from the damage of Hurricane Sandy?

 New Jersey ENERGY STAR Homes

-- Smart growth requirements are being waived for new construction projects in eligible areas impacted by Hurricane Sandy.
+- Smart growth requirements were waived for new construction projects in eligible areas impacted by Hurricane Sandy.
+As of June 7, 2013, Smart Growth is no longer required for any New Construction projects.

 Businesses & Local Governments

-Incentives available through NJ SmartStart Buildings have been increased by 50% for those affected by Hurricane Sandy.
-Qualifying equipment purchased on or after October 29, 2012 through June 30, 2013 is eligible.
-The 50% increase does not apply to the new food service equipment incentives, which are now available statewide.
-As with all NJ SmartStart Buildings measures, applications for food service equipment incentives in buildings not impacted by Hurricane Sandy require pre-approval.
+Incentives available through NJ SmartStart Buildings have been increased by 50% for those affected by Hurricane Sandy. (please note that the 50% increase does not apply to the food service equipment incentives.)

 - Check the list of zip codes in "major" and "minor" affected areas to ensure your eligibility.
 If your zip code is not on the list, but you can demonstrate that your building's equipment was damaged by Hurricane Sandy, contact us at 866-NJSMART extension 4 for instructions.